-Objective 6: Applied for several grant funding opportunities in support of conservation and reliability programs.
+Objective 6: Applied for and succeeded in being awarded for several grant funding opportunities in support of conservation and reliability programs.

 Objective 6: Played a key role in assisting the Greater Los Angeles County Region in receiving funding for a \$25 million implementation grant and a \$1 million planning grant under the Integrated Regional Water Management Program, including a recycled water project to serve four sites in the City of Gardena.